joshua-jerred/Giraffe/docs/Doxygen/pages/mainpage.md

 - Utility DataStream
     - Used by the data module and extensions to pass data between the two.
 - Utility Timer
-    - Super simple timer library usec by the flight runner in the flight procedure.
+    - Super simple timer library used by the flight runner in the flight procedure.
 -